 Dude Creek is the predominant hydrological feature of the Dude Creek CHA.
 It is listed in the Anadromous Waters Catalog as AWC # 114-23-10050 providing habitat for spawning and rearing coho salmon.
 This small stream has its source in the northwest corner of the CHA and drains approximately two miles to the southeast, into Icy Strait.
 Two tributary branches of the Good River cross the northeastern portion of the CHA.
 Both tributaries are cataloged as supporting spawning chum and coho salmon.
-The westernmost one is cataloged as AWC# 114-23-10070-2031-3005 and the more northern tributary as AWC #114-23-10070-2031.
+The westernmost tributary is cataloged as AWC# 114-23-10070-2031-3005 and the more northern tributary as AWC #114-23-10070-2031.
+During odd years of high abundance, pink salmon may also be present in these tributaries (D. Teske, Sport Fish Biologist, ADF&G, Douglas, personal communication).
 Another smaller, uncatalogued stream flows into Icy Strait near the western boundary of the CHA.
 All of the streams in the Dude Creek CHA are low gradient, clear water streams, with sand and silt substrates.
 Streveler et al. (2002) measured stream entrenchment along Dude Creek in 2001; at that time, the creek was entrenched 1.8 feet upstream of the CHA boundary and 9.5 feet near the southern boundary.

 Additional surface discharge is collected by a series of short manmade drainage ditches abutting the CHA on the eastern boundary.
-These ditches drain to the Good River after passing through a culvert under the access road on the section line between Sections 11 & 14, T 40 S, R 58 E, C.R.M.
+These ditches drain to the Good River after passing under a small bridge on the access road on the section line between Sections 11 & 14, T 40 S, R 58 E, C.R.M.
 The ditches are cataloged as an anadromous stream as well, AWC#114-23-10070-2009, for rearing coho salmon.